solidi/hl-mods/workspace/redist/readme.txt

     - Fixed nuke damage, linking it to skill.cfg value
     - Align snowball puff effect, include it if hitting player
     - Fixed floating tree in Canyon
+    - Fixed swinging chainsaw sfx not heard by others

 Beta 1 Features: